qmk/qmk_firmware/keyboards/reviung39/keymaps/toshi0383/readme.md

-# The default keymap for REVIUNG39
+# toshi0383's keymap for REVIUNG39

 __REVIUNG39 is regular version__